DracosFire2023/Automater/README.md

 I have created Windows batch files for automatic launching of the program, it should work without the need for Python to be installed.

-I have also included automatic HTML report generation.
+I have also included automatic HTML report generation, reports are named after your search and stored in "findings" folder.